liusy182/google-interview-university/README.md

 You'll see some C, C++, and Python learning included below, because I'm learning.
 There are a few books involved, see the bottom.

-## Before you Get Started

-This list grew over many months, and yes, it kind of got out of hand.

-Here are some mistakes I made so you'll have a better experience.

-### 1. You Won't Remember it All

-I watched hours of videos and took copious notes, and months later there was much I didn't remember.
-I spent 3 days going through my notes and making flashcards so I could review (see below).

 ### 2. Use Flashcards